clibs/entr/README.md

-**WARNING:** This is a (possibly outdated and/or unmaintained) fork of https://bitbucket.org/eradman/entr.
-If you want to install entr, go to the [the original repository](https://bitbucket.org/eradman/entr) to get the latest release.
-Likewise, to file an issue or a pull request, head over to the [the original repository](https://bitbucket.org/eradman/entr).
+**WARNING:** This is a unmaintained fork of https://github.com/eradman/entr.
+To get the latest release, file an issue or a pull request, head over to the [the original repository](https://github.com/eradman/entr).

+---

 Event Notify Test Runner
 ========================